rentsdue/PlatformGameProject/README.md

 ## Getting Started

 This is a basic structure for a platform game.
-Currently it is very incomplete but soon, it will be very entertaining!
+Currently it is very incomplete but soon, it will have all of the capabilities of a platformer!

 ## Folder Structure